microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-deployablecontent.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents content that is deployable by the service.
+This is an abstract type.

 ## Properties
 None.